thewca/wca-regulations/wca-regulations_2012.md

 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.
     - 2e1a) The eligible countries are defined by Wikipedia List of sovereign states ("Internationally recognized sovereign states" and "Other states").
     - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
-- 2f) Competitors must obey venue regulations and conduct themselves in a manner considerate of others.
+- 2f) Competitors must obey venue rules and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
 - 2h) Competitors shall be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified for inappropriate clothing.
     - 2h1) Exception: Competitors may be barefoot if 3x3x3 Feet Solving is being held at the competition.